beartype/beartype/README.rst

 Full-Fat O(n) Matching
 ++++++++++++++++++++++

-Let's validate *all* items of a list of integers in O(n) time, because beartype validators mean you no longer have to accept the scraps we feed you:
+Let's validate **all integers in a list of integers in O(n) time**, because validators mean you no longer have to accept the QA scraps we feed you:

 .. code-block:: python